MESMER-group/mesmer/doc/source/installation.rst

 Instructions
 ------------

-mesmer itself is a pure Python package, but its dependencies are not.
-It's not yet available from PyPI.
-The recommendation is to first install the depen using conda/ mamba
+mesmer is a pure Python package, but its dependencies are not.
+As mesmer is not yet available from PyPI it's recommended is to first install the dependencies using conda/ mamba

 .. code-block:: bash

     conda install -c conda-forge dask geopy numpy pandas scikit statsmodels regionmask xarray

-Then install mesmer directly from github:
+and afterwards install mesmer directly from github:

 .. code-block:: bash